 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fair Haven has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fair Haven a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Fair Haven is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fair Haven does not have a public transit system used by locals to get to and from work.

-The education level of Fair Haven citizens is a little higher than the average for US cities and towns: 21.61% of adults in Fair Haven have at least a bachelor's degree.
+The population of Fair Haven overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Fair Haven, 21.61% have at least a bachelor's degree.

 The per capita income in Fair Haven in 2022 was $43,532, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
 This equates to an annual income of $174,128 for a family of four.
 However, Fair Haven contains both very wealthy and poor people as well.